 Create a file named Procedures.zip containing your PDF files.
 All of the PDFs should be in the root of the ZIP file, without any directories or folders included.

-If you are using a Mac, select all of your files inside Finder, right click, and select "Compress X Items" from the pop-up menu.
+If you are using a Mac, select all of your files inside Finder (Image 1) or on the Desktop (Image 2), right-click, and select "Compress X Items" from the pop-up menu.
 This will create a file named Archive.zip.
-Rename it to Procedures.zip
+Rename the "Archive.zip" file to "Procedures.zip" (Image 3).

 If you are using a PC, use a program like WinZip for making the ZIP file.
 Make sure to name it Procedures.zip